Pittsburgh Harassment and Stalking Attorneys

 While stalking can be a form of harassment, it’s important to understand the differences between the two so you can be clear on the reasons why one may be used over the other.
 Under the same Pennsylvania law statutes, stalking is defined as repeatedly engaging in a course of action toward another person, which can include following them in public with the intention of causing fear or bodily harm.
 Any other behavior that is designed to cause the same negative feelings in the individual who is stalked can also qualify under these laws.
 The location of the crime can either be defined as the place where the communications took place or where they were received by the victim.
 Because of the complexities of these cases, one jurisdiction can use information from another to prove a case and convict an individual of stalking.

 One of the biggest problems with harassment and stalking issues is false reports.
 Some individuals want someone out of their lives so they attempt to charge them with harassment and stalking to stop them from contacting them further.
 Due to this problem, Pennsylvania state law also addresses these false reports to discourage them.
-Anyone who knowingly gives false information about an individual with the intent of charging them with harassment or stalking will be charged with making a false report and face penalties as a result.
+Anyone who knowingly gives false information about an individual with the intent of charging them with harassment or stalking in Pittsburgh will be charged with making a false report and face penalties as a result.